City of Newcastle (CN) encourages all pet owners to be responsible for their pet's actions. Pets are referred to as 'companion animals'.

 NEWCASTLE NSW 2300

-All puppies born or dogs purchased, must be permanently identified (pdf) with a microchip by 12 weeks of age, point of sale, OR change of ownership, which ever occurs first.
+All puppies born or dogs purchased, must be permanent identification form with a microchip by 12 weeks of age, point of sale, OR change of ownership, which ever occurs first.

 All cats and dogs must be permanently identified with a microchip either by: